Join our Team

 The Projects and Research Officer will provide insights into current and long-term issues affecting PSA and our industries.
 The Project and Research Officer will be expected to deliver on several items of work simultaneously, including various tasks in collaboration with subcontractors, such as analysis and interpretation of quantitative and qualitative research, stakeholder consultation, report drafting and facilitation of technical committee meetings.

-We are looking for applicants with demonstrated experience delivering quality work as outlined in varied project plans and also have demonstrated experience in secondary and applied research, literature reviews and benchmarking activities to prepare research summaries/reports.
-You will be part of a relatively new team and taking up a new role within the organisation and so we are looking for an experienced project and research person, who is resilient, curious and innovative.
+We are looking for applicants with demonstrated experience delivering quality work as outlined in varied project plans.
+The role is also expected to demonstrated experience in secondary and applied research, literature reviews and benchmarking activities to prepare research summaries/reports.
+You will be part of a relatively new team and taking up a new role within the organisation.
+We are seeking an experienced project and research person, who is resilient, curious and innovative.
 The successful applicant will also be able to deliver high quality, accurate information in a variety of formats to inform the decision-making of PSA and our industries.

 For further information, please see the attached Position Description including key selection criteria and responsibilities.

-Your application should include a CV/Resume of no more than 4 pages and a Cover Letter of no more than 2 pages.
+Application should include a CV/Resume of no more than 3 pages and a Cover Letter of no more than 2 pages.
 The Cover Letter should not repeat information contained in the CV but should specifically address the ‘essential’ Key Selection Criteria.

 Any queries should be directed to the HR and Recruitment Officer at careers@publicskillsaustralia.org.au.